Susan Yohe PLDIC Scholarship

 The Susan Yohe Pittsburgh Legal Diversity & Inclusion Coalition (PLDIC) Scholarship

-The Pittsburgh Legal Diversity and Inclusion Coalition (PLDIC) created the Susan Yohe PLDIC Scholarship in collaboration with the University of Pittsburgh School of Law and the Duquesne University School of Law to honor Susan Yohe’s lifetime of service to championing and furthering diversity, equity, and inclusion in the Pittsburgh legal community.
+The Pittsburgh Legal Diversity and Inclusion Coalition (PLDIC) created the Susan Yohe PLDIC Scholarship in collaboration with the University of Pittsburgh School of Law and the Thomas R. Kline School of Law of Duquesne University to honor Susan Yohe’s lifetime of service to championing and furthering diversity, equity, and inclusion in the Pittsburgh legal community.
 Susan is one of the founders of the PLDIC and led the organization as Executive Director from its inception through July 2021.
 Under her leadership, the Pittsburgh legal community has been educated on and unified to fulfill the PLDIC’s mission to increase the hiring, retention, and inclusion of legal professionals from a variety of diverse backgrounds.
 Throughout her legal career, Susan has been dedicated to the advancement of new lawyers, particularly law students from historically underrepresented backgrounds.
 The Susan Yohe PLDIC Scholarship serves to honor Susan’s commitment to these causes by supporting future generations of Pittsburgh law students.

 Criteria for Selection

 Recipients of the Susan Yohe PLDIC Scholarship must demonstrate a commitment to improving diversity, equity, and inclusion in the legal profession.
 Preference shall be given to individuals from underrepresented groups who demonstrate financial need.